-Hello!
 Welcome, today you're going to learn controller input!
-If you dont know the UserInputService, im going to give a brief overview on what we will need here.
-Of course, since we're detecting input from the local player, we're gonna need a localscript.
-When detecting gamepad events with UserInputService, all of the controls will fire the InputBegan and InputEnded events.
-Both has two parameters:
+If you dont know the UserInputService, I'm going to give a brief overview on what we will need here.
+Of course, since the goal is to detect player input, we need a LocalScript When detecting gamepad events with UserInputService, all of the controls will fire the InputBegan and InputEnded events.
+Both have two parameters:

-We're also gonna be using two other events from the service, being GamepadConnected and GamepadDisconnected, both have one parameter:
+We're also going to be using two other events from the service, being GamepadConnected and GamepadDisconnected, both have one parameter:

-Gamepad = Its the gamepad connected to the game.
+Gamepad = Its the gamepad connected / disconnected to the game.
 Its type is a UserInputType enum.

 As you can guess, again, GamepadConnected will fire when a Gamepad gets connected to the player's computer, and GamepadDisconnected when it disconnects You may ask yourself why do we want to use GamepadConnected and GamepadDisconnected events?

 Well, we want to because we may want to track how many gamepads are connected if your game supports local multiplayer and because we dont want to waste time checking if our input in InputBegan and or InputEnded was from a gamepad when there's none connected.
 So first, we'll make a few starting variables:

 UIS = game:GetService("UserInputService") gamepadAvailable = false --This variable will keep track of if there --is a gamepad connected. gamepadNumber = 0 --This will keep track of how many gamepads there --are available.

 Now: We'll set up the GamepadConnected and GamepadDisconnected to change the variables above and print something.